 However, I don’t prefer using aluminum because you can’t get grilled chicken aesthetics when using aluminum foil.
 Grill mats are designed in a way to provide the chicken with those beautiful stripes you want on your chicken.

-Oil or Butter Which Is Better for Grilling Chicken
+Oil Or Butter Which Is Better For Grilling Chicken

-When you are grilling chicken, always go for oils.
-Not just any oils, but the ones with a high smoking point.
 Butter has a rather low smoking point (around 300 degrees), whereas some oils like olive oil have a higher smoking point (near about 400 degrees).
 So if you want to prevent your chicken from sticking, it’s better to use oil than butter.

 For a perfectly grilled chicken, use both direct and indirect heat for cooking.
 For the first 8 to 10 minutes, cook your chicken on direct heat.